Dear Readers, this is the last (for now) article in my series on discontinued types of camera film ("Films from the Dead").

 Lessons of the Discontinued Film Series

 What have I learned from these experiments using discontinued film stocks?
-I think the main lesson is if the film has been frozen or at least kept cool, it may be perfectly usable:
+The main lesson is if the film has been frozen or at least kept cool, it may be perfectly usable:

-6. Kodak BW400CN black and white C41film looks fine, but it is a bit grainy.
+- Kodak BW400CN black and white C41film looks gritty and grainy, but usable.
+Maybe it does not age well.

 If any of you readers have experience with expired film, please add notes to the comments.
 Thank you for reading along.